fsc-data-science/Op-Attestation-Research/README.md

 [Optimism](https://www.optimism.io/) is a L2 EVM Blockchain using Optimistic rollups as its scaling solution.
 Optimism's native token, OP, was launched in May of 2022.

-Late in 2022, Optimism Foundation approached Flipside, requesting that Flipside contriubute to their new [Attestation Station](https://community.optimism.io/docs/governance/attestation-station/).
+Late in 2022, Optimism Foundation approached Flipside, requesting that Flipside contribute to their new [Attestation Station](https://community.optimism.io/docs/governance/attestation-station/).
 The idea being that users should be able to attest to their on or off chain behaviors to an on-chain contract in a peer-to-peer manner.

 In response to this request, Flipside created the [Optimist Score](https://science.flipsidecrypto.xyz/optimist/) as a way to attest to an address' on-chain behaviors.
-With minimal marketing for this tool, Flipside recieved over 30,000 attestations.
+With minimal marketing for this tool, Flipside received over 30,000 attestations.
 We want to take a look at what motivated this many people to use a very simple attestation tool!

 # Reproduce Analysis